Saadia-Asghar/Mood_Maze/README.md

 **Tagline:** *Stop scrolling.
 Start watching.*

-MoodMaze is a cinematic movie recommendation web application that uses a **Decision Tree** to analyze your current mood and a **Max-Heap Priority Queue** to rank movies in real-time.
-It features a unique "Rule of Three" workflow where users review movies in batches of three, creating a deliberate and engaging discovery experience.
+MoodMaze is a cinematic movie recommendation web application designed to solve "Choice Paralysis."
+It uses sophisticated **Data Structures & Algorithms (DSA)** to analyze your current mood in real-time and hand-picks the perfect movie for you using a **Max-Heap Priority Queue** and **Weighted Scoring Algorithm**.

+It features a unique "Rule of Three" experience: instead of an endless feed, you review a curated batch of 3 movies at a time, making the discovery process deliberate and engaging.

 ![MoodMaze Banner](https://via.placeholder.com/1200x400/0a0a0a/d4af37?text=MoodMaze+-+The+Cinematic+Engine)